rtrelease/Jetson-Symbolics-Neuromorphics/owlready2-onto.md

 Developer Jean-Baptiste Lamy, a French medical informaticist, published a major scientific [article](http://www.lesfleursdunormal.fr/_downloads/article_owlready_aim_2017.pdf) about using it with Gene Ontology and studying cancer drug interactions.

-Using this as a starting point for a new installation on an AGX Orin (JP 5.1.2), the following shows using Owlready2 with a simple Jupyter Notebook to access a local subset of the Gene Ontology.
+Using this as a starting point for a new installation on an AGX Orin (JP 5.1.2), the following shows using Owlready2 with a simple Jupyter Notebook to access a local subset of the Gene Ontology *(go)*.
 To the left, Protege displays an expanded entity-based view of go-basic.owl.
 ![image](https://github.com/user-attachments/assets/6c88de59-2991-419f-abc8-972eaf3ab679)